awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-## Example 4: Grant Permissions to Approve or Reject Manual Approval Actions<a name="identity-based-policies-example-4"></a>
+## Example 4: Grant permissions to approve or reject manual approval actions<a name="identity-based-policies-example-4"></a>

 The following example grants permissions to approve or reject manual approval actions in a stage named `Staging` in a pipeline named `MyFirstPipeline`: